frohlich-lab/frohlichlab.github.io/README.md

 ## Updating the public site

-All edits should be made on the `staging` branch.
-When you start work, make sure you're on the staging branch:
+All edits should be made on your feature branch.
+The `main` branch is protected and git will complain if you attempt to make any changes there.

-	git checkout staging

 Once your edits are done, preview the site.
-Generate the pages and start the private webserver:
+Generate the pages and start a local webserver:

 	rake preview

 ...and then open the local test site, http://127.0.0.1:4000.
 Look at anything you've changed and make sure it's good to go.

-Then move the changes to the `master` branch:

-	git checkout master
-	git merge staging

-and push to GitHub:

-	git push

-Changes won't be immediate, so wait a minute or two while GitHub's servers regenerate the site and publish it.
+Then create a [pull request](https://github.com/frohlich-lab/frohlichlab.github.io/compare) on github.com with `main` as base branch.
+Github will automatically run a build script to test everything is in ortder and request a review for the changes.
+After the pull request is merged, changes will automatically deployed through github actions and published on the `github-pages` branch.
 Check to make sure the public site http://frohlichlab.com looks the way you intend.

-Finally, check out `staging` again so that you don't accidentally start working on the `master` branch the next time you sit down:

-	git checkout staging
+Changes won't be immediate though, so wait a minute or two while GitHub's servers regenerate the site and publish it.

 ## Changing look and feel